microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-experimental-skills.md

 ## Testing the skill in local-mode

 Once you have followed the deployment instructions above, open the provided .bot file with the Bot Framework Emulator.

+## Adding Experimental Skills to your Virtual Assistant deployment.

+Instructions on how to add experimental skills will be available soon.